DataZombies/DBi/readme.md

 WebSQL database initialization, database schema tool and storage management

-## DBi handles all the work of creating a WebSQL database as well as local and session storage.
+## DBi handles all the work of creating an iOS or Safari WebSQL database as well as local and session storage.

 DBi creates...
 * tables